Saif al-Arab Gaddafi: Death

 The French surgeon Gérard Le Clouerec who worked at a private clinic in Libya was asked by the Libyan authorities to provide independent verification of the identity of the bodies of one adult and two children.
 While Le Clouerec was confident that all three had been killed as a result of blast injuries, due to the severity of the injuries he could not identify the bodies of the children.
 He was able to confirm that the adult corpse was the body of a man aged about 30, with a thin moustache and beard.
 Le Clouerec was shown a photograph, which he was told depicted Saif al-Arab.
 The face of the man's body matched that of the photograph and Le Clouerec concluded that the body was "most probably the son of Colonel Gaddafi."
 The highest-ranking Roman Catholic official in Tripoli, Apostolic Vicar Giovanni Innocenzo Martinelli, also confirmed the death of Saif al-Arab; his body was reported to be shown to the leaders of churches in Libya.
+It was later reported to be a French airstrike.

-On 25 May, Silvio Berlusconi, the Italian prime minister, dismissed claims of Saif al-Arab's death as propaganda.
+On 25 May, Silvio Berlusconi, the Italian Prime minister, dismissed claims of Saif al-Arab's death as propaganda.
 He said that according to intelligence services, Saif al-Arab was not dead but was living in another unspecified country.

 In August, with the pro-Gaddafi forces on the brink of losing Tripoli, Saif al-Arab's brother Mutassim spoke of envying Saif al-Arab as according to Mutassim, his brother had been "martyred" in a NATO airstrike.
 Mutassim had been speaking privately to his former girlfriend, Talitha van Zon.